 Coupled with the equally unrealistic antics of their abhorrent supervisors (in particular Aniston's sexual obsession with the hoarse, hyperactive Day), this movie asks for one gigantic suspension of disbelief from its audience.
 It's not gonna get it, so all we can hope for are a few good laughs.
 And there are a few good laughs.
 But not enough to make it worth our time.

 The issue I have with Horrible Bosses is that it wants to be a lighthearted black comedy.
 But you can't make a black comedy with a light heart!
-You need a satirical edge, a sense of the macabre, a willingness to make your audience uncomfortable.
+You need a satirical edge, a feel for the macabre, a willingness to make your audience uncomfortable.
 Director Gordon and his writers have none of that.
 In order for the story to work, at least one of our protagonists has to be a little scary, the sort of guy who could kill someone after being pushed to the edge.
-But Gordon et al - or maybe just the studio - must have thought that would be a downer.
+But Gordon, et al – or maybe just the studio – must have thought that would be a downer.

 Although I'm thankful that Horrible Bosses neither aims for pathos nor relies on gross-out gags, and I liked some of the plot twists in the third act, this movie simply has no bite.